Ludwig Ferdinand Huber: Journalist in Germany

 For the publisher Johann Friedrich Cotta, Huber had edited and contributed to the monthly journal Flora since 1794.
 When Cotta started a political daily newspaper, the Neueste Weltkunde in 1798, he soon offered Huber the position of assistant editor.
 This brought financial stability, and Huber moved to Tübingen in March 1798, with his family following in May.
 For reasons related to censorship, Cotta moved the newspaper office to Stuttgart, where it appeared as Allgemeine Zeitung from September 1798.
-Huber became editor in chief and moved to Stuttgart followed by his family.
+Huber became editor-in-chief and moved to Stuttgart, followed by his family.
 As editor, he was a fast worker who got along well with Cotta.
 He successfully consolidated the Allgemeine Zeitung and led it away from its previous pro-revolutionary tendencies.
 In October 1798, Huber's daughter Adele was born, followed on 10 March 1800 by Victor Aimé Huber, his only son to survive him.

 Huber continued to write for the Allgemeine Literatur-Zeitung.
 In 1799, he wrote a positive review of Christoph Friedrich Nicolai's satirical epistolary novel Vertraute Briefe von Adelheid B** an ihre Freundin Julie S**.
 The novel was written as an attack on the literary movement of Jena Romanticism and mocked especially the brothers August Wilhelm and Friedrich Schlegel.
 Against the advice of Therese, who had been friends with August's wife Caroline, Huber joined in the attack on the Schlegels, starting a literary scandal.
 August Schlegel stopped contributing to the Allgemeine Literatur-Zeitung, and other Romanticists also broke with the journal.
 Huber next wrote a critical review of the Schlegels' literary magazine Athenaeum.
 The reviews were published anonymously, but Huber wrote to August Schlegel to announce it.
 Caroline replied to the letter and later to the review, mentioning her husband's earlier positive review Das heimliche Gericht and attacking Huber as incompetent due to his lack of classical education.
 In May 1800, Huber's critical review of Friedrich Schlegel's novel Lucinde appeared, furthering the dispute that finally contributed to the split of the Allgemeine Literatur-Zeitung into two magazines, one appearing in Halle and one in Jena.
-In retribution, Friedrich Schlegel ridiculed Huber in an epigram that appeared in the Berlin journal Kronos 1801.
+In retribution, Friedrich Schlegel ridiculed Huber in an epigram that appeared in the Berlin journal Kronos in 1801.